The Honor System and Membership on the Council

 - RefWorks is a free research tool sponsored by the Georgetown Library that can help students organize their references and create accurate citations in a variety of formats including APA, MLA and Chicago styles.

-- Diana Hacker's Research and Documentation Guide provides examples of research papers in a variety of formats including APA, MLA and Chicago styles.
+- Diana Hacker's Research and Documentation resource provides examples of research papers in a variety of formats including APA, MLA and Chicago styles.

-- Georgetown University is a member of the Center for Academic Integrity.
+- Georgetown University is a member of the International Center for Academic Integrity.